 If your provider is in-network it means they signed a contract with your insurance company to accept a certain rate (often discounted rate) and complete paperwork in the format directed by the insurance company.
 It also means that they have agreed to give the insurance company access to your medical records.
 If using an in-network provider you are usually only responsible for your co-pay and deductible for services covered by your health plan.
 Keep in mind services are only covered by health insurance if they are considered medically necessary.
+They do not cover all services or late cancellation fees.
 If using an in-network provider the insurance company does have access to your medical records to determine medical necessity.
 Also, insurance companies may only reimburse for a limited number of sessions.
 Please contact your provider to see what insurance companies they have chosen to contract with.

 Out-of-Network providers have not signed a contract with the insurance company.
 Therefore you are responsible for the entire fee at the time of service and then your insurance company will reimburse you for a portion of the fee.
 This can save you money over self-pay, but benefits most likely will fall under the same limitations as those with an in-network provider.
 Clinical information still must be provided to the insurance company for use of out-of-network benefits.
 Not all insurance plans have out-of-network benefits and not all benefits work the same so it is important to contact your insurance company and verify your benefits.